InformaticsMatters/squonk2-data-manager-jupyter-operator/README.md

     is described simply to illustrate a 'clean-up' - you would not normally remove an Application operator in a production environment.

+### Deploying to the official cluster
+The parameters used to deploy the operator to our 'official' cluster are held in this repository as Ansible vault files.
+They can be used and edited in-place.

+Choose the _staging_ or _production_ deployment, then, to view or edit: -

+    $ export PARAMS=staging
+    $ ansible-vault edit ${PARAMS}-parameters.yaml.vault
+    Vault password: [...]

+To deploy: -

+    $ ansible-playbook --ask-vault-pass \
+        -e @${PARAMS}-parameters.yaml.vault site.yaml

+>   You will need the vault password, held in the company's KeePass under
+    `data-manager-jupyter-operator -> Ansible Vault Password`

 # Data Manager Application Compliance
 In order to expose the CRD as an _Application_ in the Data Manager API service you will need to a) annotate the CRD and b) provide a **Role** and